-One of the things you will discover once you’ve set foot in Tokyo is Japanese people’s love for drinking, and this isn’t just some casual one-or-two-bottles of beers over conversations and whatnot, but the type with neverending free-flowing alcoholic drinks.
-We all know that Japanese people love to eat and their cuisine has always been one of a kind and truly outstanding, but they also like to have a good time and celebrate life to the fullest and often, they do it over drinking sake and eating skewers like yakitori.
-There is always something strangely beautiful about going out after dark or after work, share thoughtful conversations with a friend or a co-worker, and deal with the pain and laughter over free-flowing spirits which will soothe your soul.
-And that’s the concept of nomihoudai, the drinking counterpart of tabehoudai.
+One of the things you will discover in Tokyo is Japanese people’s love of drinking.
+And this isn’t just a casual one-or-two bottles of beers over conversations kind of drinking, but the type with neverending free-flowing alcoholic drinks!
+We all know that Japanese people love food, and they often like to enjoy dishes like yakitori (grilled chicken skewers) and edamame while drinking sake.
+After work they’ll go out, sharing thoughtful conversations with a friend or co-worker and dealing with the stresses of the day with laughter and free-flowing spirits.
+And that’s the concept of nomihoudai, the drinking counterpart to tabehoudai, all-you-can-eat.

 Have you always wanted to try drinking Japanese sake but don’t know where to start?
-Try the 6 Hours Limitless Japanese Sake Drinking in Ikebukuro.
-With their great and wide selection of over a hundred different types of Japanese sake, you get to taste Japan’s sacred and magical drink.
-You get to bring your own food and what’s more, you can get out and eat or have fun somewhere and come back and continue drinking.
-You will surely like this event.
-Drink up and share thoughtful conversations with strangers turned companions.
-Book now!
+Try the 6 Hours Limitless Japanese Sake Drinking experience in Ikebukuro.
+With their wide selection of over a hundred different types of Japanese sake, you’ll get to taste Japan’s sacred and magical drink.
+You can even bring your own food, and what’s more, if you go out, you can always come back and keep drinking!
+Discover different types of sake while meeting new people in Tokyo.

-Just two minutes away from JR Yotsuya Station, Kainomi is an izakaya that offers a wide range of menu and free-flowing spirits for their guests.
+Just two minutes away from JR Yotsuya Station, Kainomi is an izakaya that offers a wide-ranging menu and free-flowing spirits for their guests.
 While their menu is an ever-changing list of delicious dishes, they usually offer seafood to pair with your drink.
-Shrimp fries, shirako (which is highly recommended to pair with your sake), and shellfishes.
-You’ll also find sushi, sashimi, and the likes.
-As for the drinks, there are over 100 selections of drinks to choose from.
-There are two types of drink-all-you-can in Kainomi, which according to people are at very reasonable prices because they offer some of the most expensive spirits in town.
-Talk about having fun while not being broke!
-Located in 3F, Yotsuyagakuin Bldg., 1-9-6, Yotsuya, Shinjuku-ku, Tokyo.
+It is highly recommended to pair shrimp fries, shirako, and shellfish with your sake.
+You’ll also find sushi, sashimi, and the like.
+As for the beverages, there are over 100 types of drinks to choose from.
+Kainomi offers two types of all-you-can-drink deals at very reasonable prices, considering they offer some of the most expensive spirits in town, so you can enjoy yourself without hurting your wallet.

-This popular izakaya is located in a more touristy area in Ueno.
-They mostly specialize and serve free-flowing sake drinks, a 100 of them listed in their menu which came from 47 prefectures all over Japan.
-The owner itself is the one who selected the sake and you’re in good hands when he recommended something to you.
-You can always have a taste of everything and discover on your own what piques your taste buds.
+Suisui is a popular Japanese izakaya mostly specializing in and serving free-flowing sake drinks.
+They have over 100 types of sake listed on their menu, from all 47 prefectures of Japan.
+The owner hand-selects the sake, so you know you’re in good hands when he recommends a drink.
+You can try a taste of everything and discover on your own what piques your taste buds.
 Once inside, you will instantly feel the happy vibe and the cozy atmosphere helps to relax your body and mind.
-Located in110-0015 Tōkyō-to, Taitō-ku, Higashiueno, 3 Chome−35−9.

-Coffee junkies, rejoice.
-This family restaurant offers an extensive menu of coffee that ranges from the typical black coffee to something fancier like macchiato and drip coffees, not to mention some unique pairings like hibiscus and rosehip coffee and jasmine and oolong coffee.
-The fun part of this is that you get to have them all but of course, because it includes caffeine, it is recommended to take everything slowly and have a taste first so you can decide with the coffee drink you’ll be drinking for the rest of the time.
-Students who are reviewing frequent Gusto as well as teachers and working class people who prefer to down the day with coffee.
-Located in VARCA Nishi-Shinjuku build.
-2nd floor, 7-16-11 Shinjuku, Tokyo.
+Coffee junkies, rejoice!
+This family restaurant offers an extensive menu of coffee that ranges from the typical black coffee to the fancier macchiato and drip coffees, not to mention some unique pairings like hibiscus and rosehip coffee and jasmine and oolong coffee.
+The fun part of this is that you get to try them all.
+But of course, because it includes caffeine, it is recommended to take everything slowly and just have a taste of each first, before settling on the coffee beverage you’ll be drinking for the rest of the time.
+Students often frequent Gusto, as well as teachers and working class people who prefer to power up with coffee.
+Gusto has locations all over Tokyo, in areas such as Shinjuku, Shibuya, and Meguro.

-Now here’s an interesting nomihoudai restaurant that will surely capture your attention the moment you see it.
-It’s cheap, it’s free-flowing, and of course, it’s ice cold beer waiting for you.
-The catch though?
-You only have ten minutes to do the ordering and drinking!
-Talk about fast pacing and fast drinking.
-Though there’s a time limit to this, there’s really no penalty when you don’t finish your drink because most guests just pay again to avail the promo.
-If you don’t fancy a glass of beer, you can always opt to order wine and other liquors, which is not bad considering it’s cheap.
-So if you’re looking for an adrenaline filled night, Volks is the place to go.
-Located in Tokyo-to, Shibuya-ku, Yoyogi 3-33-7 Forest Town Sandobashi 2nd floor.
+Now, here’s an interesting nomihoudai restaurant that will surely capture your attention the moment you see it.
+It’s cheap, it’s delicious, it’s free-flowing, and of course, there’s ice cold beer waiting for you.
+The catch?
+You only have ten minutes to do your ordering and drinking!
+Though there’s a time limit, there’s really no penalty if you don’t finish your drink, as most guests just pay again to restart the clock.
+If you aren’t in the mood for a glass of beer, you can always opt to order wine or other liquors, at very affordable prices.
+So if you’re looking for an adrenaline-filled night of pounding drinks, Volks is the place to go.
+Volks has a few locations all over Tokyo, including Yoyogi and Shimbashi.

-If the ramen poster didn’t get you the first time, then it’s definitely the unlimited beer that will get you walking inside this restaurant.
-Easy on the eye of people because of the sense of comfort it offers, Kobushi is actually a ramen restaurant that specializes in tsukemen and if you feel like pairing your ramen with some drinks, then comes the free-flowing spree of beer.
-They offer two types of unlimited beer which you can choose from.
-Once decided, they give you your pint of beer and you’ll also probably see yourself ordering some of the juiciest fried chicken in town with their karaage.
+If the yummy ramen poster outside didn’t get you, then it’s definitely the unlimited beer that will have you walking inside this restaurant.
+Easy on the eyes with a homey sense of comfort, Kobushi is a ramen restaurant in Tokyo that specializes in a dipping-style of ramen called tsukemen, and if you feel like pairing your ramen with some drinks, order the free-flowing beer.
+They offer two types of unlimited beer plans to choose from.
+Once decided, they give you your pint of beer.
+For a snack, you can’t go wrong with their scrumptious karaage, some of the juiciest fried chicken in town!
 Order up and drink the night away.
-Located in Tokyo-to, Shinjuku-ku, Nishi Shinjuku 7-4-6.

 She’s cooking and baking for her family and friends.
 She finds grocery shopping therapeutic, always takes the longest time in the Asian section and debates with herself whether she needs that extra pack of instant ramen.
 A lover of sweets, she dreams of owning a patisserie and publishing her book but most of the time, she’s just really thinking of what to eat for breakfast the next day.